 The story of Signefia

-During my summer vacation in Tornionlaakso at my grandmother's house, I was searching for something and stumbled upon boxes filled with handicrafts my mother had collected from the old side.
-Inside were woven rugs and linens, as well as intricately crocheted laces.
-Some of these pieces were very old, reflecting the creativity, diligence, and unique handwork of women from different generations in our family.
+On my summer vacation, while visiting my grandmother’s house in the Tornio Valley, I was looking for something when I stumbled upon boxes my mother had filled with old handicrafts found in the old house.
+Inside were woven rugs and cloths, as well as beautifully crocheted lace pieces.
+Some of them were very old, showcasing the creativity, diligence, and unique craftsmanship of women from different generations of my family.

-I told my brother Markus about my creations, and he got excited, encouraging me with his strong support and professional expertise to open an online store to share my jewelry with others.
-I hope you find as much joy in them as I have in making them.
+When I told my brother Markus about what I was doing, he got excited and encouraged me to take things further.
+With his strong support and professional skills, I launched an online shop to share my jewelry with others.
+I hope you get as much joy from them as I’ve had in making them.

 Saila